Everything you need to know about the Last Night of the Proms

-Australian tenor Stuart Skelton is this year’s Last Night of the Proms soloist.
-He will be joining the BBC Symphony Orchestra and its chief conductor Sakari Oramo in the usual Last Night tradition.
+The Norwegian soprano Lise Davidsen and British cellist Sheku Kanneh-Mason (pictured) are this year’s Last Night of the Proms soloists, joining the BBC Symphony Orchestra and its principal guest conductor Dalia Stasevska in the usual Last Night tradition.

 What is on the programme for the 2021 Last Night of the Proms?

-arr.
-Henry Wood, orch.
-Mark Millidge Fantasia on British Sea-Songs
+Trad. arr.
+Henry Wood Fantasia on British Sea Songs